“The heavens proclaim the glory of God. The skies display his craftsmanship” (Psalm 19:1).

 Turnbull graduated from Providence with his Bachelor of Arts in 2013 and his Master of Arts in 2017.
 He served as the Director of a non-profit called CHAI Immigrant Centre and then started his PhD in Theology and Religion at the University of Birmingham.
 On the side, he teaches theology as an Adjunct Professor at Thorneloe University in Sudbury, ON.
 If you’d like to read more of Turnbull’s research/academic work, you can visit ryankturnbull.com.

-Both sermons were awarded with monetary prizes and will be considered for publication in a future issue of Providence’s interdisciplinary theological journal Didaskalia.
+Turnbull’s sermon was awarded with a monetary prize and will be considered for publication in a future issue of Providence’s interdisciplinary theological journal Didaskalia.